ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 Different responses have different consequences, and different clients may handle the same response differently.
-So even for one protocol, there may be more than one `service` in tarpitd.py correspond to it.
+So even for one protocol, there may be more than one "tarpit" in tarpitd.py correspond to it.

 ### Resource consumption